gromacs/gromacs/docs/dev-manual/change-management.rst

    a member of either ``GMX Core`` or ``GMX Developers`` approval groups.
 #.
 Usually a patch goes through several cycles of voting, commenting and
-   updating before it becomes merged, with votes from the developers indicating if they think that change hat progressed enough to be included.
+   updating before it becomes merged, with votes from the developers indicating if they think that the change has progressed enough to be included.
 #.
 A change is submitted for merging and post-submit testing
    by clicking "Merge".